promaafia/python_problem_solutions/README.txt

             all single digit numbers are armstrong number.

 8.34.
-Write a C program to check if an integer (entered by the user) can be expressed as the sum of two prime
+Write a program to check if an integer (entered by the user) can be expressed as the sum of two prime
       numbers.
 Also show all of the possible combinations

       Hint: Enter a positive integer: 34